mbabynames search ✿

 Lewis Noel

-Lewis translates to "noble and strong".
+Lewis translates to "famous warrior".
 Noel to "christmas".
 Together they create a full-name meaning with real texture.
 Noel (1 syllable) provides a firm close after the longer Lewis.

 Lewis Hayes

-The meaning of Lewis is "noble and strong"; Hayes is "hedged area".
+The meaning of Lewis is "famous warrior"; Hayes is "hedged area".
 There is a natural balance between the two.
 Hayes (1 syllable) provides a firm close after the longer Lewis.

 Flowing and rhythmic